< Back to All Posts

 Fuel Terms: Refueling Isn’t Always Straightforward

 Similar to rental cars, most agreements expect equipment to be returned with a full tank of fuel.
-If not, you’ll likely pay a refueling charge.
-However, these charges are often inflated.
-On remote sites, where fuel access is limited, failing to refill in time can mean paying a hefty fee for the convenience.
+If you don’t, you’ll likely pay a hefty refueling charge.
+Those rates can be much higher than what you’d pay at a local supplier, especially if you operate on remote sites where fuel access is limited.

 Pre-Use Inspection: Protecting Yourself from Disputes

-This isn’t just good practice, it’s a vital protection.
-If the lift you rented later fails and causes damage to a surface membrane or structural element, proper inspection documentation could prove the fault wasn’t yours.
+If something goes wrong later, this could save you from paying for pre-existing damage.
+If the lift you rented later fails and causes damage, proper inspection documentation could prove the fault isn’t yours.

 Support Access and Emergency Response